TriDEntApollO/Processing-3D-Cube/README.md

 - X_Axis_Rotation_Multiplier : Sets the rotation rate/modifier for X-axis (in degrees)
 - Y_Axis_Rotation_Multiplier : Sets the rotation rate/modifier for Y-axis (in degrees)
 - Z_Axis_Rotation_Multiplier : Sets the rotation rate/modifier for Z-axis (in degrees)
-- Rotation_Delay: Sets the delay between each rotation (in milliseconds)
+- Rotation_Delay: Sets the delay between each rotation/ticks (in milliseconds)

 ### Note
-Actual revolution amount = last rotation amount + rotation multiplier of the axis (the rotation adds over time)
+Rotation modifier is the amount of rotation applied along an axis to the cube after each tick (rotation delay)